I offer an analogy to explain social security cash flow.

 Yes.
-The trust fund, a totally fictional accounting gimmick, will last through 2034 (maybe).
-But in terms of cash losses, the Social Security Administration has been paying out more than it takes in for 6 years.
+The trust fund, a fictional accounting gimmick, will last through 2034 (maybe).
+But regarding social security cash flow, the Social Security Administration has been paying out more than it takes in for six years.
 That negative cash flow will continue to grow.

 Because that amount taken from the paychecks is not sufficient to cover what all of the retirees receive as Social Security Benefits, the US Treasury borrows money to make sure it can make good on all of those Social Security checks.

 You have likely seen this graphic in the past:

 This situation cannot work out well.

 I passed the CPA exam when I was 19, so I am a pretty good accountant.
 You can bet that the above numbers and analysis are accurate.
 You can bet that this is the most straight-forward and honest look (albeit simplified) you have seen for how Social Security works.

 I am not the first one to write on this.
 The Brookings Institue also published an article about the same observations in 2011.

 Please ignore what you hear from AARP, your Congressperson or some other person with political motivation to obscure the facts.
 The cash flow figures above are from the 2016 OASDI Trustees Report.